-2.1.7.
-The economy of Great Britain
+3.8.
+The economy and economic policy of Great Britain

 Great Britain belongs to the group of most developed countries in the world.
-In 2014 it took tenth place (based on PPP) in the GDP size.
-In the same 2014 Great Britain held 17th place in the world (19 billion dollars) in FDI volume into other economics and 11th place in received FDI volume (37 billion dollars).
+In 2014 it took tenth place (based on PPP) in the GDP s ize.
+In the same 2014 Great Britain held 17th place in the world (19 billion dollars) in FDI volume into other economies and 11th place in received FDI volume (37 billion dollars).